eclipse-4diac/4diac-fbe/README.md

 tell you how to resolve the situation manually.

-Adding custom FORTE modules
+Adding custom 4diac FORTE modules
 ---------------------------

-If you write custom FORTE modules, put them into their own subdirectories below ``modules``.
+If you write custom 4diac FORTE modules, put them into their own subdirectories below ``modules``.
 You can configure a different external modules directory by using the `FORTE_EXTERNAL_MODULES_DIRECTORY` configuration option.

 You can place the type definition files for 4diac IDE into subdirectory ``types``.
-The idea is that you copy the contents of the ``types`` directory into new 4diac projects to get access to all custom modules.
+The idea is that you copy the contents of the ``types`` directory into new 4diac IDE projects to get access to all custom modules.

 The git repository has been set up to ignore all modules by default.
 If you want to add modules to a local branch or fork, put the following `.gitignore`